csimal/CeCI-Intro-Julia/slides.typ

 end
 ```
 ][
-Note that an if bloc is an expression that returns a value:
+Note that an if block is an expression that returns a value:
 ```jl
 age = rand(1:40)
 status = if age < 18